 A child’s first words normally consist of nouns –whether it’s mama, dada, or ball– because they represent a person or thing.
 During their second year of life, however, children usually begin incorporating verbs or action words like go, come, and play to their vocabulary.

-This is an important milestone for language development because it means that a child is ready to begin building early sentences.
-There’s a lot of variability when it comes to language acquisition and how many verbs children use when they are 2-3 years old.
+This is an important milestone for language development, because it means that a child is ready to begin building early sentences.
+There’s a lot of variability in language acquisition and how many verbs children use when they are 2-3 years old.
 Regularly, children can say at least a few verbs by the time they turn two and this number increases continually.

-Here are a few things you can do to make sure your son’s growing vocabulary includes verbs:
+Here are a few things you can do to make sure your child’s growing vocabulary includes verbs:

-1. Keep track of the verbs your child already understands and says.
+- Keep track of the verbs your child already understands and says.
 Making a list is a good idea!
-That way, you can emphasize the verbs he is still learning and keep track of the ones he already uses.
+That way, you can emphasize the verbs they are still learning and keep track of the ones they already use.

-2. Think of things your little one likes to do and the action words that describe them.
+- Think of things your little one likes to do and the action words that describe them.
 Then use those words while doing that activity!
-For example, if he likes to play with blocks, you can use the words build, topple and fall to describe what he’s doing.
+For example, if they like to play with blocks, you can use the words build, topple, and fall to describe what they’re doing.

-3. When you do an action use the verb in a sentence.
-Remember that verbs are action words and that means you can actually show your son what they mean.
-This will help him understand and remember the word.
+- When you do an action use the verb in a sentence.
+Remember that verbs are action words and that means you can actually show your child what they mean.
+This will help them understand and remember the word.